Summary

 Nearly 1 in 3 Americans Have Used AI as a Form of Therapy

-As AI tools become more sophisticated and accessible, a growing number of Americans are turning to them for mental health support—and finding surprising value.
+As AI tools become more sophisticated and accessible, a growing number of Americans are turning to them for mental health support.
 In fact, clinical studies suggest AI chatbots can offer therapeutic benefits for conditions like anxiety and depression.
 Our survey shows that more than half (55%) of those who’ve tried AI therapy say it’s more effective than traditional therapy.
 Another 21% see the two as equally effective.

 Rather than replacing therapists outright, sometimes AI acts as a supplement or stepping-stone: 10% use AI to support ongoing therapy sessions, and over 1 in 10 (11%) rely on AI tools for real-time emotional assistance.
 Additionally, over half (53%) say they use AI for structured mindfulness prompts or guided journaling.